 The IPSF Artistic system is broken down into four parts, namely Choreography, Degree of difficulty, Execution and Presentation.
 Performers will be judged in all four sections.
 The final score is a combination of all 4 parts and the performer with the highest score will be the winner.
+It is important that an performer incorporates all sections into their routine to be awarded the most points.
 The minimum overall score a performer can be awarded is zero and the highest score is 100.
 Up to 40 points are awarded for difficulty and execution, with up to 60 points awarded for performance.
 There are no compulsory elements, and higher points are awarded for performance skills over technical skills.

-Please note all IPSF judges are highly trained in the IPSF Artistic Scoring System; however, be advised that due to the nature of an artistic performance, subjectivity cannot be totally eliminated.
+Please note all IPSF judges are highly trained in the IPSF Aerial Hoop Artistic Scoring System; however, be advised that due to the nature of an artistic performance, subjectivity cannot be totally eliminated.
 The judges' scores are final.